2 More Things I’m Not Thankful for This Thanksgiving

 Jesus Christ is the same yesterday, today, and forever.
 (Hebrews 13:7 NKJV)

 This truth should bring us peace when our world feels chaotic and overwhelming.
-Jesus does not change.
+Jesus never changes.
 Neither does His character, His love, or His power.
-So, when life is changing constantly, remember He is constant.
+So when life is changing constantly, remember that He’s constant.

 2. Adulthood

 This relates to change, of course.
 But becoming an adult is a unique kind of change.
-Entering adulthood means getting a boring job that you hate, waiting an eternity to meet your future spouse, and always feeling exhausted by your rowdy kids.
+Entering adulthood means getting a boring job that you hate, waiting an eternity to meet your future husband, and always feeling exhausted by your rowdy kids.
+Right?

-That’s the picture I have of adulthood.
-This past summer, I got a taste of adulthood when I had my first 40-hours-per-week job.
+At least, that’s the picture that I have of adulthood.
+This past summer, I got a taste of adulthood when I had my first full-time internship.
 I had to wear uncomfortable dress pants, sit at a desk for long periods of time, and wake up at the crack of dawn.
 And I was bored to tears.

 Unfortunately, I can’t just turn on Veggie Tales and eat Goldfish to make adulthood disappear.
 Adulthood is going to happen to you (if it hasn’t already), and it’s happening to me right now.
 That’s why we can be thankful for this: